epfl-ada/ada-2023-project-lassa8639/README.md

 **Identify Trends in Views and Subscribers for Mental Health Channels** : By analyzing the time-series data, our goal is to detect patterns that signify increased viewership and subscriber growth within mental health-related channels.
 This exploration provides valuable insights into emerging trends and their dynamic behaviors.

-**Examine View and Subscriber Distributions**: ßOur analysis involves studying the distribution of views and subscribers from three perspectives:
+**Examine View and Subscriber Distributions**: Our analysis involves studying the distribution of views and subscribers from three perspectives:

    - **All Datetimes:** Considering the overall distribution of views and subscribers.
    - **Initial Datetime for Each Channel:** Focusing on a fixed time point, the first datetime for each channel.